raspberrypilearning/mapping-data/en/step_2.md

 This data is from the world happiness report.
 The report is a survey of the happiness of people in different countries.
 People were asked to score their happiness on a scale of 0–10.
 The columns of the data are:

- - The name of a country
+ - The name of the country
  - Where that country ranks in the world for average happiness
- - The average happiness score for a country
+ - The average happiness score for the country

 Here is an example of the data in this file: